TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 #### 1. Entrance hall

 > The grand entrance hall's stairs are fashioned after oak trees.
-The stairs
+The stairs to
-> begin to climb up opposite to the entrance, to the east, and split off back,
+> climb up opposite to the entrance, to the east, and split off back to a
-> to a hidden balcony above.
-Before the stairs split, a grand tapestry showing a
+> balcony above.
+Before the stairs split, a grand tapestry showing a woman
-> woman sowing seeds, trees around them, and the sun rising behind.
-Scattered on
+> sowing seeds, trees around them, and the sun rising behind.
+Scattered on the
-> the floor are leaves and other debris.
-There's a door to the south and north.
+> floor are leaves and other debris.

-The door to the south leads to the south corridor.
-The door to the north leads to the north corridor.
+The stairs lead to area 12.

 If a character succeeds on a DC 18 Wisdom (Perception) check, they will notice a darker patch on the tapestry.
 On the back of the main tapestry, there is a